-\ On behalf of the States Members of the United Nations that are members of the Movement of Non-Aligned Countries.
+^{} On behalf of the States that are members of the Movement of Non-Aligned Countries, taking into account also the provisions of General Assembly resolution 73/5 of 16 October 2018.

-&lt;sup>1 A/CONF.157/24 (Part I), chap.
+1 A/CONF.157/24 (Part I), chap.
 III.

-&lt;sup>2 Resolution 55/2.
+2 Resolution 55/2.

-24 April 2009, and the political declaration of the high-level meeting of the General Assembly to commemorate the tenth anniversary of the adoption of the Durban Declaration and Programme of Action, and their role in the enhancement of international cooperation in the field of human rights,
+to 8 September 2001, the Durban Review Conference, held in Geneva from 20 to 24 April 2009, and the political declaration of the high-level meeting of the General Assembly to commemorate the tenth anniversary of the adoption of the Durban Declaration and Programme of Action, 4 and their role in the enhancement of international cooperation in the field of human rights,